Mycena indigotica: Ecology

 Ecologically, the species seems to be a saprotrophic wood decaying fungus, which is in concordance with the majority of other species in the genus.
-The species was observed on a substate of fallen Calamus sp..
+The species was observed on a substrate of fallen Calamus sp.
 These were located within the lowland valleys of Taiwan near the city of New Taipei.
 The fungus was observed in all seasons except for the winter.
 This may suggest the utilization of survival structures by the genus that have not yet been noted or that this species fruits preferentially during warm weather.
 This species is currently only known from Northern Taiwan.
 The closest purported relative M. illuminans was originally collected on the Indonesian island of Java, a significant distance away from Taiwan (> 2000 miles).